-Mariam Ibrahim is dedicated to helping clients and their families navigate the complicated and emotionally charged issues of family law.
-Her practice focuses exclusively in the area of domestic relations, handling all phases of the negotiation and litigation of cases including: divorce, equitable distribution, child custody, spousal support/alimony, child support, prenuptial and postnuptial agreements, and protection from abuse.
-Ms. Ibrahim is a responsive and empathetic advocate for her clients, and enjoys helping them emerge from this difficult process with the best possible outcome for their future.
+Mariam Ibrahim is dedicated to helping individuals and their families navigate the complicated and emotionally charged issues of family law.
+Her practice focuses exclusively in the area of domestic relations, handling all phases of the negotiation and litigation of cases including: divorce, equitable distribution, child custody, custody evaluations, spousal support/alimony, child support, prenuptial and postnuptial agreements, and protection from abuse.
+Ms. Ibrahim believes in thorough preparation and continuous communication at every step of the legal process as means for achieving the best outcome.

-Prior to joining Antheil Maslow & MacMinn, Mariam served as a judicial Law Clerk to the Honorable Judge Jeffrey G. Trauger in the Bucks County Court of Common Pleas.
-In this capacity, she conducted legal research of family law matters, drafted legal opinions, and memorandums for motions, and reviewed legal documents, court files and orders pursuant to Judge’s decisions and court rules.
+Prior to joining Antheil Maslow & MacMinn, Mariam served as a Judicial Law Clerk to the Honorable Judge Jeffrey G. Trauger in the Bucks County Court of Common Pleas.
+In this capacity, she conducted legal research on various family law matters, drafted legal opinions for submission to the Pennsylvania Superior Court and memorandums for motions, and reviewed legal documents, court files and orders pursuant to the Judge’s decisions and court rules.
+Throughout her clerkship, Mariam quickly learned her passion to practice family law and to help people navigate through some of the most challenging and difficult periods of their lives.
+Before clerking with Judge Trauger, Mariam worked as an eData Contract Attorney with a global law firm in Philadelphia, PA.
 Prior to attending law school, Mariam worked as a judicial clerk with the Superior Court of New Jersey.